ECE Undergraduate Advising

 completed courses and "/" through courses currently enrolled)

-Your adviser must sign the form and you must return it to Stacie Oliver's inbox in PFT 3101, the main office of Electrical and Computer Engineering, 3325 Patrick Taylor
+Your adviser must sign the form and you must return it to Stacie Oliver in the main office of Electrical and Computer Engineering, 3325 Patrick Taylor

 Faculty Office hours can be found by calling the main ECE office: 578-5241